-- ask the Health and Social Care Trust if they have a list of approved care providers - search on the Which?
-Later Life Care services directory: which.co.uk/later-life-care/careservices-directory
+- ask the Health and Social Care Trust if they have a list of approved care providers - search on the Homecare. co.uk directory: homecare.co.uk/homecare/listings.cfm/searchcountry/Northern-Ireland

 You could also find out about equipment and technology that could help.
-Even minor aids and adjustments could make the home safer and help someone you care for to feel more independent - see page 21.
+Even minor aids and adjustments could make the home safer and help someone you care for to feel more independent - see pages 21-22.

 Caring inevitably means adapting to changing circumstances, so it's important to think about the future.
-You may need to look into different ways of managing someone's affairs, either now or for the future - see page 16.
+You may need to look into different ways of managing someone's affairs, either now or for the future - see page 15.

 You could find out what support is available locally.
 For example, there may be a carers' organisation offering services nearby.
-To find out what's available in your area, use our directory: carersuk.org/localsupport and I just wanted to say thank you."
+To find out what's available in your area, use our directory: